Exit control lock: Typical uses

 Exit control locks are often used in retail establishments to deter shoplifting.
 They are also used in airports and other controlled areas, where people are held until they clear customs or quarantine stations.
 Exit control locks are also used in libraries, where there is one well-staffed entrance and exit, and a number of other exits that are intended for emergency use only.

+Hospitals and nursing homes

 Exit control devices are often used in hospitals, and can be interfaced to wireless sensors worn by newborn children, so that all exits will lock if a baby is stolen from one of the hospital rooms.

-Shops

-Often, shops will make an exit emergency use only to deter shoplifting.
+For example, if a newborn baby is removed from a specialized section of the hospital without proper exit procedures, all exit control locks in the area switch to the locked state.
+Attempts to remove the transmitter from the baby's ankle also lock the exits.
+If the transmitter falls out, an alarm also sounds.
+The exits remain locked while the alarm is sounding, and unlock only after the alarm is cleared.

+Similar devices are often used in Alzheimer's disease housing facilities.

+Retail shops and storerooms

+Often, retail stores will install emergency exits in a way that discourages their misuse for shoplifting.
 Usually, the door is locked with an emergency exit button next to it.
-Pushing the emergency exit button will unlock the door and set the shop's fire alarm off.
+Pushing the emergency exit button will unlock the door, and also trigger the fire alarm.
 This deters shoplifting because a person who unlocks the door in order to take an item out of the building when it is not an emergency may be reported to the police, with CCTV footage if available.